open-telemetry/opentelemetry-java-contrib/README.md

 the express scope of the [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java) or [Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) projects.
-If you need an easier way to bring observability to remote JVM-based applications and workflows that isn't easily satisfied by an SDK feature or via bytecode instrumentation, this project is hopefully for you.
+If you need an easier way to bring observability to remote JVM-based applications and workflows that isn't easily satisfied by an SDK feature or via instrumentation, this project is hopefully for you.

 *This project is in its early stages and doesn't provide any assurances of stability or production readiness.*